Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Add a bucket policy that includes a deny if a PutObject request does not include awsiSecureTcanspoct.
 - [x] Add a bucket policy with ws: Sourcelpto Allow uploads and downloads from the corporate intranet only.
 - [ ] Add a bucket policy that includes a deny if a PutObject request does not include s3:x-amz-sairv9r-side-enctyption: "aws: kms".
-- [x] Enable Amazon Macie to monitor and act on changes to the data lake’s S3 bucket.
+- [x] Enable Amazon Macie to monitor and act on changes to the data lake's S3 bucket.

-### A recent security audit identified that a company’s application team injects database credentials into the environment variables of an AWS Fargate task.
-The company’s security policy mandates that all sensitive data be encrypted at rest and in transit.
+### A recent security audit identified that a company's application team injects database credentials into the environment variables of an AWS Fargate task.
+The company's security policy mandates that all sensitive data be encrypted at rest and in transit.
 When combination of actions should the security team take to make the application compliant within the security policy?
 (Select THREE)

 - [ ] Store the credentials securely in a file in an Amazon S3 bucket with restricted access to the application team IAM role Ask the application team to read the credentials from the S3 object instead.
 - [x] Create an AWS Secrets Manager secret and specify the key/value pairs to be stored in this secret.